The music major program consists of 10 one-semester departmental courses and four semesters of campus-based vocal or instrumental ensembles:

 |Select four semesters in a campus-based vocal or instrumental ensemble|

 The theory courses, which must be taken in sequence, are offered on a two-year cycle.
-Students unprepared for MUSC 2145 MUSIC THEORY I are required to take MUSC 2120 INTRODUCTION TO MUSIC THEORY and MUSC 2121 EAR TRAINING, which will not apply toward the major.
+Students unprepared for MUSC 2145 MUSIC THEORY I are required to take MUSC 2120 INTRODUCTION TO MUSIC THEORY, which will not apply toward the major.
 Students with keyboard proficiency may have the Basic Keyboard/Keyboard Lab requirement waived with approval of the department and should then substitute a music elective instead.

-Music majors must also participate in a minimum of four semesters in a campus-based vocal or instrumental ensemble.
-At least two of the four semesters must be spent in the same ensemble, chosen from among the following:
+Music majors must participate in a minimum of four semesters in a faculty-led vocal or instrumental ensemble.
+They can choose from the following options:

 The major in music is available at Fordham College at Rose Hill and at Lincoln Center.
 Students in the School of Professional and Continuing Studies may major in music only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill and/or Lincoln Center campus.